Merseyside Child Death Overview Panel (CDOP)

 Annual Report

-Merseyside CDOP compiles an annual report and quarterly reports that are distributed across the participating LSCBs.
-The information from quarterly reports is combined to form the annual report.
-All CDOP reports are fully anonymised and no individual child is identified.
+Merseyside CDOP compiles an annual report which is distributed across the participating LSCPs and to the Health and Wellbeing Boards in all areas.
+When CDOP reviews any death, all the reports are fully anonymised to ensure that no individual child is identified.

 Historical Context

-Child Death Overview Panels became a statutory function on 1.4.2008.
-The guidance for the functioning was set out in the Working Together to Safeguard Children 2023.
+Child Death Overview Panels became a statutory function on 1st April 2008.
+The guidance for functioning was set out in Working Together to Safeguard Children and this remains the case.
+The responsibilities placed on CDOP is outlined in Chapter Six of the 2023 revision.

 Further guidance associated with CDOPs is contained within Child Death Review Statutory and Operational Guidance (England)